sajerestan1/Stanley-Sajere-Portfolio/README.md

 ## Objective
-As a <b>cybersecurity enthusiast,</b> I bring a robust skill set encompassing <b>strong written and verbal communication</b>, adept <b>time management</b>, and proficient programming capabilities.
-My passion lies in <b>safeguarding</b> organizations and individuals from cyber threats while ensuring <b>adherence</b> to legal frameworks and promoting equitable access to technology.

-My journey in computer science has ignited a fervent interest in cybersecurity, propelling me towards a career transition into this dynamic field.
-I am particularly drawn to the mission of a Security Operations Center (SOC) and aspire to contribute as a Tier 1 Analyst, leveraging my diverse skill set to proactively <b>defend against cybercriminal activities and mitigate risks effectively.</b>

-I am enthusiastic about the opportunity to apply my skills and dedication to protecting digital assets and fostering a secure digital environment.
-Joining a forward-thinking organization where I can collaborate with like-minded professionals to tackle emerging cybersecurity challenges is a goal I am eager to pursue.
+As a cybersecurity enthusiast with strong communication, time management, and programming skills, I am passionate about safeguarding organizations and individuals from cyber threats while ensuring adherence to legal frameworks and promoting equitable access to technology.
+With a background in Physics and Electronics, I am transitioning into cybersecurity with a focus on contributing to Security Operations Centers (SOCs) as a Tier 1 Analyst.
+I am eager to utilize my skills to proactively defend against cybercriminal activities and mitigate risks effectively, ultimately fostering a secure digital environment.
+Joining a forward-thinking organization where I can collaborate with like-minded professionals to address emerging cybersecurity challenges is my goal.

 ## Skills
 |                                                     | Associated Project                            |